Statue of Liberty

 An elevator whisks visitors 12 floors up to the top of the Statue of Liberty's pedestal, which offers a grand view of New York Harbor and the lower Manhattan skyscrapers.

 There's an even better view.
 It's when you're standing in the Statue of Liberty's crown, which requires climbing 161 steps.
-Unfortunately, visitors have not been allowed to visit the crown since 2001.
-But officials are now considering letting visitors do it again.
+Unfortunately, tickets are scarce and normally need to be booked months ahead of time.

 Metropolitan Museum of Art